This page is for the current v1 alpha version of Schemars. This version is still under development, and further breaking changes may be introduced.

 Set on a container, variant or field to set the generated schema's title and/or description.
 If present, these will be used instead of values from any doc comments/attributes.

-Set on a container, variant or field to include the result of the given function in the generated schema's examples.
-The function should take no parameters and can return any type that implements serde's Serialize trait - it does not need to return the same type as the attached struct/field.
+Set on a container, variant or field to include the given value in the generated schema's examples.
+The value can be any type that implements serde's Serialize trait - it does not need to be the same type as the attached struct/field.
 This attribute can be repeated to specify multiple examples.

 #[deprecated]